Bûche de Noël (Yule Log) is my kind of dessert. It’s is a beautiful French Christmas cake that looks impressive but is actually very easy to make!

 Pour 1 cup chocolate pieces (I used semi-sweet chocolate chips) into a mixing bow.
 Heat 1 cup heavy cream on the stove until it starts to bubble around the sides.
 Take it off the heat and let it cool for a few minutes.
-Then pour the warm cream over the chocolate and stir until chocolate is melted.
+Then pour the warm cream over the chocolate and stir until chocolate has melted.
 Chill in the fridge until spreadable.

-Step 3: Make the cake
+Step 3: Make the Cake

 Line a 10 x 15 jelly roll pan with parchment paper.
 Pour the cake batter in the pan.